eagle

 1st Battalion, 7th Cav.
 Garry Owen.
 The bloody battle of Ia Drang Valley, one of the primary unit’s featured in the book and movie We Were Soldiers Once . . . and Young.
 Sixteen campaigns, including fighting at Hue.

 2nd Battalion, 7th Cav Garry Owen, battle of Ia Drang, Masher, White Wing, Khe Sanh and Cambodia.
-I spent time with this unit.
+Was the first unit in the Cav to engage in combat operations.
+I spent time with those men.

 5th Battalion, 7th Cav, Garry Owen.
 Arrived a year after other units of the 1st Cav.
 Air assaults in Binh Dinh Province, Operation Pershing, Thayer II, and decisive battle at Hue.

 Seventh Cav had about 1,000 fatalities, more than any Cav unit.
-7 Medals of Honor earned.
+7 Medals of Honor earned, most in the entire 1st Cav.

 1st Battalion (Airborne) 8th Cav.
 Jumping Mustangs.
 Straight to Bong Son, Operation Irvin, Crazy Horse, Navy-Cavalry ops.
 I spent time with this unit.